These vegetarian black bean nachos are topped with a creamy cheese sauce to ensure tasty goodness in every bite!

 Prepare the beans:

 - Heat oil in a 10" skillet over medium heat.
-Add onion and garlic; cook for 5 minutes.
-Add the beans and cook for an additional 3 minutes.
+Add onion and cook for 3 minutes.
+Add the garlic and cook for an additonal minute.
+A

 - Add the spices, cook until fragrant.
 About 30 seconds.
 Using a potato masher, lightly mash the beans.
 Add the salsa and stir until well blended.
 Cook for 5 minutes until mixture begins to thicken.
 Remove from heat until ready to serve nachos.